Country selection

 Safety Reporting Definitions

-According to OrderNo2011-4201 and the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), the following safety reporting definitions provide a basis for a common understanding of Mali’s safety reporting requirements (Note: the sources provide overlapping and unique elements so each of the items listed below will not necessarily be in each):
+According to OrderNo2011-4201, the following safety reporting definitions provide a basis for a common understanding of Mali’s safety reporting requirements (Note: Each of the items listed below will not necessarily be found in both sources, which provide overlapping and unique elements):

 OrderNo2011-4201 established the procedures for implementing pharmacovigilance via Mali’s National Pharmacovigilance System.
 The system includes the National Pharmaceutical Regulatory Authority (ANRP), the National Pharmacovigilance Reference Center (CNRP), and several advisory bodies.
 The ANRP is represented by the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM)), which is responsible for ensuring compliance with pharmacovigilance operating standards and procedures; transmitting to the manufacturing laboratory the information concerning the undesirable effects of health products, and more.
 The CNRP is responsible for carrying out technical pharmacovigilance activities and is concerned with the safety of using medicinal products in order to verify facts reported by the notifications received.
 (See OrderNo2011-4201 for additional details).